MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/gridwich-message-formats.md

 - `StorageURL-string` is an absolute URL that often points to an Azure Storage Blob or container.
 This string isn't usually a SAS URL.
 - `StorageURL-SAS-string` is an absolute SAS URL that often points to an Azure Storage Blob or container.
 - `OperationContextObject`, like `{ "prodID": 10, "dc": "abc" }`, is an arbitrary JSON object that is accepted on incoming requests and echoed back as part of Gridwich response events.
-- `Metadata-Dictionary` is a string-to-string JSON object dictionary with the name-value pairs representing Azure Storge Blob metadata.
+- `Metadata-Dictionary` is a string-to-string JSON object dictionary with the name-value pairs representing Azure Storage Blob metadata.
 - `Encoder-Context` is an opaque JSON object of properties specific to a particular encoder.

 ### <a id="m-ack"></a>Gridwich generic ACK response